 The following must be sent to your local USDA for their stamp of approval.
 Please get in touch with your PetRelocation Specialist to learn more about how to manage this.

 - International Health Certificate (APHIS Form 7001)

-In order for us to successfully clear customs we will need the following documents supplied prior to the pet’s arrival:
+For us to successfully clear customs, we will need the following documents supplied before the pet’s arrival: